 After the “great tribulation” of Matthew 24:21-22, the warning of Matthew 24: 23–28 applies to the last days of earth’s history and the time of trouble preceding the second advent of Christ, mentioned in Daniel 12:1.
 This tribulation is given as a sign of the second advent.
 The Bible speaks of the saints as “they which came out of great tribulation, and have washed their robes, and made them white in the blood of the Lamb” (Revelation 7:14).

 This great tribulation corresponds with the time of the seven last plagues of Revelation chapter 15.
 “And I saw another sign in heaven, great and marvellous, seven angels having the seven last plagues; for in them is filled up the wrath of God” (Revelation 15:1).
 God’s wrath will be directed against the ones who disobey His law and oppress His people (Romans 1:18).

-The great tribulation also corresponds with the Battle of Armageddon.
-Both take place immediately before Christ’s second coming “And he gathered them together into a place called in the Hebrew tongue Armageddon.
+Also, this great tribulation will come corresponds with the Battle of Armageddon.
+Both take place immediately before Christ’s second coming.
+The apostle John writes, “And he gathered them together into a place called in the Hebrew tongue Armageddon.
 And the seventh angel poured out his vial into the air; and there came a great voice out of the temple of heaven, from the throne, saying, It is done” (Revelation 16:16,17).

-The great tribulation and the time of trouble will last for a short period: Revelation 18:8 tells us, “Therefore shall her plagues come in one day.”
+The time of trouble and the great tribulation will last for a short period.
+Revelation 18:8 tells us, “Therefore shall her plagues come in one day.”
 A “day” in Bible prophecy represents one literal year (Ezekiel 4:6, Numbers 14:34, Luke 13:32).
 So, when Revelation says that “her plagues come in one day,” it means within, or less than, one year’s time.

 In His service,